jeffmaddocks/queryTwitter/README.md

 - sentiment analysis would be neat

 ## Setup
+1. Download or clone this project into your working directory.

-1. Setting up a virtual environment is a great idea!
-You may have TabPy configured already and simply need to install the requirements in step 2, so jump down there now, silly.
-You may live dangerously and decide not to use a virtual environment; you plan to install packages as error messages pop up and so you've already skipped to step 3, you rebel!
+2. Setting up a virtual environment is a great idea!
+You may have TabPy configured already and simply need to install the requirements in step 3, so jump down there now, silly.
+You may live dangerously and decide not to use a virtual environment; you plan to install packages as error messages pop up and so you've already skipped to step 4, you rebel!

     The rest of us may want to [at least see all the different ways TabPy can be setup](https://github.com/tableau/TabPy).
 Let's get started using virtualenv in bash:
     ```